 goes, the ecclesia of Christ will be "raptured" off the earth and, "poof," the Jewish state will take

-Christian Zionists fail to see that, prophetically, the earthly Jerusalem must fall just as Shiloh fell,
+Christian Zionists fail to see that, prophetically, the earthly Jerusalem fell just as Shiloh fell, never

 Dualism, Reversionism, Graftage

-been rebuilt many times (by some accounts nine times).
-If we believe Jeremiah that it would
+repaired again?
+After all, Jerusalem has been rebuilt many times (by some accounts nine times).

 There is only one Jerusalem, just as there is only one God and one Lord.